lastweek/NVM-Emulator/README.md

 of each CPU core, then let each CPU core dry-run a period time calculated from LLC_MISS.

+So far so good.

+But, we can not simulate latency in such a straight forward way.
+Since what we have is a Out-Of-Order CPU.
+We can *NOT* speculate how much time a LLC miss will take.
+Maybe CPU tolerate 0ns latency overhead from a LLC miss, or maybe 10ns.
+We just do *NOT* know.

+Estimate the average latency of a LLC_MISS is my TODO.

 Intel Xeon E5 v2 or above has a feature to throttle transations per unit time.
 This fancy feature can be used to throttle memory bandwidth.
 Using this feature we can simulate the bandwidth of NVM.